PhoxWithMP7/WaxOgg/README.md

 ## Disclaimer
 This program is in an alpha state and can easily break your EarWax installation.
 Have a copy at the ready incase you need to start anew.
-### The script currently does not sport a Template.jet file yet , you will have to create one by using one of the existing spectrum files.
+### The script currently does not sport a Template.jet file yet for the spectrum, you will have to create one by using one of the existing spectrum files.
+You can use the spectrum file with ID 22740 as a template as it is the longest.

 # How does WaxOgg work ?
 WaxOgg is a python script that takes existing ogg audio files and adds them to EarWax to obtain modded sounds.